Mac Software Update Not Working: Possible Causes and Solutions

 Step 3.
 Restart your Mac, and try deleting macOS install data.

-Note: You can create a backup by clicking the "Disk Backup" on the left first.
-When the disk is damaged or the data on the disk is accidentally deleted or lost, you can get the data back from the backup image.
+Note: To create a backup, click on "Disk Backup" on the left first.
+This allows you to recover data from a backup image if the disk is damaged or data is accidentally deleted or lost.

 Step 1.
 Select the location